ScreamerMC/IceBreaker/README.md

-# Tinder Clone - React Native App
+# IceBreaker - React Native App

 Welcome to the Tinder Clone app!
 This is an open-source React Native application that uses Firebase for backend services.
 The app allows users to match with others and communicate through voice notes, which disappear after one week.